Medesen/ML-portfolio/rag_pipeline/README.md

 # Option 1: Upgrade to Docker Compose V2 (recommended)
 # Follow instructions at: https://docs.docker.com/compose/install/

-# Option 2: Use V1 by editing setup.sh
+# Option 2: Use V1 by editing Makefile
 # Replace all instances of "docker compose" with "docker-compose" (add hyphen)
-sed -i 's/docker compose/docker-compose/g' setup.sh
+sed -i 's/docker compose/docker-compose/g' Makefile
 # Then run setup normally:
-./setup.sh
+make setup

 # For subsequent commands, also use docker-compose instead of docker compose:
 docker-compose run --rm rag-pipeline query "How do I use StandardScaler?"